surrealdb/surrealdb.js/README.md

 ### Local setup

 This is a [Deno](https://deno.land) project, not NodeJS.
 For example, this means import paths include the `.ts` file extension.
-However, to also support other JavaScript environments, a npm project setup has been added to build such versions using rollup and to manage dependencies for these environments.
+However, to also support other JavaScript environments, a build has been added to create a npm package that works for NodeJS, Bun, browsers with bundlers.

 #### Supported environments
 * [Deno](https://deno.land)